 Akhaltsikhe, or New Fortress, is home to Rabath, or rabati.
 Very christian in medieval times, it was conquered by the Ottomans in the 16th Century, so the population of Georgians and Armenians, who already had their own set of churches, had to convert to stay alive..
-So in Rabati, the recent renovation work has rebuilt surrounding houses all adorn with beautiful balconies, and restored the fortress to a splendor unequaled in Georgia.
-You will see a synagogue, a mosque, a catholic church, the pacha's chamber...and so much more.
+So in Rabati, the recent renovation work has rebuilt surrounding houses all adorned with beautiful balconies, and restored the fortress to a splendor unequaled in Georgia.
+You will see a synagogue, a mosque, a catholic church, the pacha's chamber (don't miss it, it is really a sight!)...and so much more.
 It is spotless, polished and, no, don't step on the grass!
 Some houses at the entrance have also gone through extensive renovation.

 The grounds are young still, since the renovation dates from 2011, but as the trees mature, it will certainly be a sight/site to see.